Tolisz/ComputerGraphics_Duck/README.md

 Project features:

 - The duck moves along segments of B-spline.
-- Custom proceduraly generated billboards are used to represent spot lights on the scene.
+- Custom procedurally generated billboards are used to represent point lights on the scene.
 - The scene is lit using the Phong model.
 - Compute shaders are used for water simulation and respective computation of water surface normal vectors.
 - Snell's window effect when looking from under the water.